trilogy-group/powerpath-ts/docs/sdks/lessons/README.md

 ## updateStudentResponse

-Updates the student's response to a question and returns the updated PowerPath score.
+Updates the student's response to a question and returns the updated PowerPath score:

-PowerPath will check the correctness of the response using the QTI question `<qti-response-declaration>` element and update the score accordingly.
+- Checks the correctness of the response using the QTI question `<qti-response-declaration>` element and update the score accordingly.

-PowerPath will create/update the required AssessmentLineItem and AssessmentResult objects for the student/question pair if it doesn't exist yet.
+- Creates/updates the AssessmentLineItem and AssessmentResult objects for the student/question pair if it doesn't exist yet.

+A 'Lesson' in this context is a ComponentResource object which has a Resource object associated with it.

 ### Example Usage